abdullah-if/ibus-victory-bn/README.md

 (For the starters, the developer is the minister of ICT and he kinda have monopoly in this regard.
 How come a properitory software be national standard!
 And also using ANSI is obsolate, and there exists a lot other options if one use Unicode, [see](https://openbangla.github.io/)).

 I have no intention to infringing copyright.
-If any official notice is provided, I may take down this repository.
+If any official notice is provided, I may take down this repository. and ibus m17n is totally a opensource software.

 P.S.: Multiligualization database [m17n-db](https://savannah.nongnu.org/projects/m17n/) include a slightly modified unicode layout under the name unijoy (Originally developed by Avro but later removed due to copyright claim).